szeldavid/homebridge-philips-tv-v0.12/README.md

 This was further modified by [Arkku](https://github.com/arkku) to use the HomeKit Television service, which allows remote control from the Control Center widget (including volume control by pressing the physical volume up/down buttons).
+Other modifications include ChromeCast-based power-on option, and support for an external "etherwake" executable.

 # Installation

-1. Install homebridge using: npm install -g homebridge
+1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using: npm install -g homebridge-philipstv-enhanced
+2. Install this plugin using: `npm install -g homebridge-philipstv-enhanced`
 3. Update your configuration file.
 See the sample below.

+If you do not wish to install from npm (e.g, because you are using a fork), you may also clone the git repository into some directory like `/usr/local/homebridge/plugins/homebridge-philipstv-enhanced` and then specify the plugin directory as an option (`-P /usr/local/homebridge/plugins`, typically using `HOMEBRIDGE_OPTS` in `/etc/default/homebridge`).

 # Configuration

-Example accessory config (needs to be added to the homebridge config.json):
+Example accessory config (needs to be added to the Homebridge `config.json`):

   ```
  "accessories": [
      {
         "accessory": "PhilipsTV",
         "name": "TV",
         "ip_address": "10.0.1.23",
         "poll_status_interval": "60",
         "model_year": 2018,
         "has_ssl": true,
         "has_ambilight": true,
         "has_chromecast": true,
         "hide_input_selector": false,
         "info_button": "Source",
         "playpause_button": "Options",
         "wol_url": "wol://18:8e:d5:a2:8c:66"
      }
  ]
   ```

-To be able to power on the TV when the TV is in standby mode, you will need the wol_url parameters with the mac address of your TV
+To be able to power on the TV when the TV is in standby mode, you will need the `wol_url` parameter with the MAC address of your TV.
+You may also specify `etherwake_exec` with a path to the `etherwake` executable (takes the MAC address as argument).
+In some cases this seems to work using `/usr/sbin/ethewrake` when the built-in WoL fails, so try both before giving up.
-Added test option for WakeOnWLAN:

  ```
 "accessories": [
     {
         "accessory": "PhilipsTV",
         "name": "TV",
         "ip_address": "10.0.1.23",
         "poll_status_interval": "60",
         "model_year" : "2018",
         "has_ssl": false,
-		"wol_url": "wol://18:8e:d5:a2:8c:66"
+        "wol_url": "wol://18:8e:d5:a2:8c:66",
+        "etherwake_exec": "/usr/sbin/etherwake"
     }
 ]
  ```

+For TVs with a built-in ChromeCast, you may also have better success waking it up through that.
+This is supported with the option `"has_chromecast": true`, in which case the ChromeCast URL is accessed before trying using the typical power state method.
+You may need to enable ChromeCast power-up option in the TV settings menu (this will increase standby power consumption, so try first if your TV wakes up consistently without it).

 The Control Center widget info button is mapped to the options menu by default, but may be configured to any other remote button (e.g., `Home` or `Source`)